bstkj/graphicalmodels_for_phylogenetics_code/README.md

 ## Reproducing the same Julia environment

-- The `Project.toml` and `Manifest.toml` files are provided so that the exact package environment used to perform the Julia-related analyses can be instantiated.
+- The `Project.toml` is provided so that the exact package environment used to perform the Julia-related analyses can be instantiated.
 - To reproduce the environment:
-    1. Open the Julia REPL within `graphicalmodels_for_phylogenetics_code` (which contains `Project.toml` and `Manifest.toml`)
+    1. Open the Julia REPL within `graphicalmodels_for_phylogenetics_code` (which contains `Project.toml`)
-    2. Enter the Pkg REPL and run `activate .`
+    2. Enter the Pkg REPL and run `activate .` then `instantiate`
 ```
 (@v1.10) pkg> activate .
+(graphicalmodels_for_phyloge...) pkg> instantiate
 ```